*This page is for informational purposes only. Only your licensed mental health professional can confirm a diagnosis or offer treatment.

 LIFE WITH BORDERLINE PERSONALITY DISORDER

 People with BPD feel empty all the time.
 You may refer to the feeling as depression, but it’s more persistent than typical depression and it doesn’t seem to ever stop.
+It feels more like a Void with a capital "V."

 Just like anyone would do, you try to make the feeling of emptiness go away, to fill the void, or at least distract yourself.
 One of the things that makes BPD different from depression is the lengths that people with BPD will go to feel better.